rgbkrk/is-this-your-pipe/bio.md

-# Kyle Kelley

-After escaping from a stint at a three letter agency, Kyle went on to build things and support people in the real world at Rackspace.

-Kyle loves working on open source projects, tidying up the messy parts of build and release steps, and keeping teams moving forward.

-"I probably should have done security research after my last job, but I had a desire to go build things in completely new domains for a little bit first."
+Kyle Kelley is a software engineer at Rackspace who does developer support, sneaks in security tomfoolery, and works on open source projects including IPython and the scientific Python ecosystem.
+He loves strange bugs.
+On the side he does ops work for various open source projects, including their build infrastructure and public facing sites.